 While the risk is low, several genetic mutations can lead to the development of Parkinson’s disease in some individuals.
 These include mutations in genes such as:

 It is believed that mutations in these genes can cause dysfunction and eventual death of dopamine-producing neurons through various mechanisms, including protein aggregation, mitochondrial dysfunction, and oxidative stress.
-The most common genetic mutation found in Parkinson’s patients is in the LRRK2 gene.
-However, having one of these mutations does not always mean an individual will develop Parkinson’s – there are likely complex interactions with environmental and other factors at play.
+The most common genetic mutation found in patients with Parkinson’s disease is in the LRRK2 gene.
+However, having one of these mutations does not necessarily mean that an individual will develop Parkinson’s disease; there are likely complex interactions with environmental and other factors.
 Though only a subset of Parkinson’s cases can be attributed to genetic causes, identifying these mutated genes has provided essential insights into the underlying biology of the disease.
 This could eventually help lead to more targeted and effective treatments.
-Further research is still needed to understand all the genetic contributors to Parkinson’s disease fully, and the Regeneration Center offers full genetic screening for Parkinson’s and other neurodegenerative disease diseases.
+Further research is still needed to fully understand all the genetic contributors to Parkinson’s disease, and the Regeneration Center offers full genetic screening for Parkinson’s and other neurodegenerative diseases.

 The Role of Lewy Bodies & Symptoms of Parkinson’s Disease